An aerial photo of a private home listed as a short-term rental property in St. Augustine

 Ponte Vedra lies west of Ponte Vedra Beach, just across the Intracoastal Waterway.
 Like the beach community, Ponte Vedra is home to golf courses and upscale homes, as well as various stores and restaurants.

-New communities are popping up in Ponte Vedra including, the award-winning Nocatee which is considered one of the best-selling masterplanned community in the United States.
+New communities are popping up in Ponte Vedra including, the award-winning Nocatee which is considered one of the best-selling masterplanned communities in the United States.
 Each of the 12 unique Nocatee neighborhoods offer a variety of home builders, floor plans, styles, and price ranges for everyone from growing families to retirees.
 The Nocatee Town Center is the hub of activity, accessible from the neighborhood villages via walking, biking, driving, or electric vehicles.
 The area features an assortment of stores and restaurants, as well as the largest Publix and first Greenwise store in Northeast Florida.
 Incorporating elements of Smart Growth, Nocatee provides residents with employment opportunities, shopping, schools, recreation, amenities, and events.
 World-class amenities include green spaces, pools, a splash water park and zip line, a spray water park, and several dog parks.

 There are also several open areas and parks in the region.
 Walkers and hikers enjoy Nocatee Preserve and Nocatee Preserve Trail Head.
 For water lovers, there is canoeing and kayaking in Nocatee Preserve Landing and mountain bikers love the Nocatee Mountain Bike Trail.